-Garajonay National Park

-(in Canary Islands of Spain) (criteria (vii) and (ix)):
+Garajonay National Park (in Canary Islands of Spain) (criteria (vii) and (ix)):

 Located in the eastern Atlantic, off the African continent and south of the Madeira Archipelago, this park also has an old-type laurel forest.
-The site features many examples of woodiness in herbaceous plants and many endemic species.
-The Canary Islands are rather close to the African continent, and they do not exhibit the characteristic evolutionary processes of long-isolated oceanic islands like the Ogasawara Islands.
+The site features the many examples of woodiness in herbaceous plants and many endemic species.
+The Canary Islands is rather close to the African continent, and they do not have the characteristics of evolutionary processes in the long-isolated oceanic islands as seen in the Ogasawara Islands.